These campgrounds are ideal for stargazing

 Ochlockonee River State Park

-Isolated by surrounding forests and significant wildlife refuges, Ochlockonee River State Park anchors the middle of a desolate wilderness corner of the Panhandle free of light pollution, about 45 miles south of Tallahassee.
+Isolated by surrounding forests and significant wildlife refuges, Ochlockonee River State Park anchors a desolate wilderness corner of the Panhandle free of light pollution, about 45 miles south of Tallahassee.

 Recreation opportunities include camping, boating and fishing, kayak and canoe trails, bicycling and hiking on multi-use trails.
 It’s also a notable birding destination.